WEF meet: Karnataka inks MoU with Lulu group for Rs 2,000-cr investment | Science-Environment

 Karnataka government on Monday signed a memorandum of understanding (MoU) with Lulu International Group for an investment of Rs 2,000 crore in the presence of Chief Minister Basavaraj Bommai at the World Economic Forum (WEF) meet being held in Davos, Switzerland.

-The Chief Minister held talks also with heads of Jubilant Group, Hitachi, Hero Motocorp and Siemens, among others.
+The Chief Minister held talks also with heads of Jubilant Group, Hitachi, Hero MotoCorp, Siemens, Dassault Systems and Nestle, among others.

 Lulu Group intends to open four shopping malls and hypermarkets.